Radformation/radmachine-api-examples/README.md

 but there are many many blog posts, tutorials, and courses available on the web.
-If you get stuck somewhere you can create an [issue in this code repository](https://github.com/Radformation/radmachine-api-examples/issues) and we will help you out!
+If you get stuck somewhere you can create an [issue in this code repository](https://github.com/Radformation/radmachine-api-examples/issues) and we will help you out.

 All the examples use the popular [requests](https://requests.readthedocs.io/en/latest/) library for making HTTP